papadiscobravo/National-Park-Places-and-Scale/README.md

 &nbsp;Everything we do, put it into a function.

 #### instructions
-1. Clone this repo.
+1. &nbsp;Clone this repo.
-1. Do this.
+1. &nbsp;Do this.
-1. Then do that.
+1. &nbsp;Then do that.
-1. Then do another thing.
+1. &nbsp;Then do another thing.